Lyle gun: Beach apparatus gear

 The Lyle gun was just one component of the items carried on the beach cart; many other pieces of equipment were crucial to the proper execution of the beach-based rescue.
 The breeches buoy drill, as it was sometimes called, was practiced by the Keeper and all surfmen every Thursday at 2 pm as per the manual at all stations.
-Crews that couldn't perform the drill in adequate time faced dismissal from the service.
+Crews that couldn't perform the entire drill in five minutes, from rigging the gear to firing the Lyle gun, faced dismissal from the service.
 It was the crew's responsibility to maintain each piece of equipment in ship-shape as the safety of the crew and the success of the rescues depended upon it.
 Other items on the beach apparatus equipment list included: